fernandodanielmaqueda/so-tp-2024-1c-c-comenta/deploy/README.md

 https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=powershell#tabpanel_1_powershell

-PowerShell (como administrador)

-To install OpenSSH using PowerShell, run PowerShell as an Administrator.
+1. To install OpenSSH using PowerShell, run PowerShell as an Administrator.
 To make sure that OpenSSH is available, run the following cmdlet:

 ```powershell
 Get-WindowsCapability -Online | Where-Object Name -like 'OpenSSH*'